 Surgical Mask vs FFP3 vs N95 vs Respirator - A Medical Professional Weighs In

 Dr. Peter is no stranger to face masks.
-He regularly wears them during patient appointments at his pediatric dental practice in Arlington, VA.
+He regularly wears them during patient appointments at his pediatric dentist practice in Arlington, VA.
 For the last few months during this COVID-19 pandemic, he's been wearing a face mask in public too.
 Unfortunately, It's very difficult to understand the quality, construction, and protection that masks provide without a medical or scientific background.
 Keep reading to learn more than you'll ever want to know about the different options and different protection levels masks offer.

 These are designed primarily for one way protection (to capture bodily fluid leaving the wearer - in case of cough, sneeze, etc).